 With no land predators, except for birds of prey, birds in New Zealand evolved into a mix of flightless birds and melodic forest birds.
 As a result, you may find that many birds in New Zealand are likely to come to check you out when hiking in the forests as they don’t see you as a threat.
+Another part of New Zealand wildlife is reptiles.
 Reptiles are a little more elusive, made up with the likes of geckos and the tuatara known as the “living fossil” or “living dinosaur”.
 In the ocean waters, a boat trip is often accompanied by dolphins and sometimes whales.
 Seals, eels and stingray are also abundant in New Zealand’s waters.

-2. There are six different species of Penguin in New Zealand
+2. There are Six Different Species of Penguin in New Zealand

 Out of the world’s 17 different penguin species, six of them live and breed in New Zealand!
 The most common species seen when travelling around New Zealand are the little blue penguins, yellow-eyed penguins and Fiordland-crested penguins.
 To increase your chances of seeing wild penguins in a non-intrusive way is to go on a wildlife-spotting tour.
-Find out where to see penguins in8 Best Places to See Penguins in New Zealand.
+Find out where to see penguins in the 8 Best Places to See Penguins in New Zealand.

-3. New Zealand is home to the world’s heaviest insect
+3. New Zealand is Home to the World’s Heaviest Insect

+Have you heard of the crazy New Zealand Bugs?
 The giant weta is the heaviest insect in the world.
 It has been recorded to be heavier than a sparrow.
 There are 70 types of weta in New Zealand and can be found in caves and forests.
 The best time to see them is when walking in the forest at night.

-4. There are no dangerous animals in New Zealand…
+4. There are No Dangerous Animals in New Zealand…

 The kea is a cunning native parrot that is famous for ripping rubber seals in cars apart, as well as windscreen wipers.
 They are the world’s only alpine parrot, so you are likely to see these intelligent birds in mountainous environments in the South Island.
 They are commonly seen on the road to Milford Sound and Arthur’s Pass.

-6. There are no snakes in New Zealand
+6. There are No Snakes in New Zealand

-7. The South Island is home to a carnivorous snail
+7. The South Island is Home to a Carnivorous Snail

-8. New Zealand used to have giant birds
+8. New Zealand Used to Have Giant Birds

 The moa was a giant species of bird that were known to have grown 3.6m in height and weighing around 230kg.
 They shortly became extinct after the humans starting migrating to New Zealand because they were an easy kill and a large meal… Many museums across the county have moa bones and skeletons on display to appreciate the size of these birds.